 Setophaga dominica albilora

-Status: Rare regular spring and fall migrant east, rare casual elsewhere.
+Status: Rare regular spring migrant east, rare casual elsewhere.
 Locally rare regular breeder east.
+Rare casual fall migrant east and central.

 Documentation: Photograph: 28 Nov-24 Dec 1980 Omaha, Douglas Co (Cortelyou 1981).

-This species arrives early, in early to mid-Apr; there is an earlier date of two on 1 Apr 2007 Fontenelle Forest, Sarpy Co.
-Northerly migrants were in Cuming Co 25 May 1997 and at Ponca SP, Dixon Co 16 May 2013, and one was westerly in Lancaster Co 30 Apr 2006.
+This species arrives early, in early to mid-Apr.
+Northerly migrants were in Cuming Co 25 May 1997 and at Ponca SP, Dixon Co 16 May 2013, and westerly were singles in Buffalo Co 18 May 2013 and Lancaster Co 30 Apr 2006.

-There are at least 37 reports from the central and four from the Panhandle, although the only documented Panhandle records are of one photographed at Crescent Lake NWR 26 May 2009, one at Geneva Cemetery, Fillmore Co 14 May 1999, one “well described” at Antioch, Sheridan Co 6 May 1931 (Rosche 1982), and a specimen taken at Oshkosh, Garden Co 20 May 1917 and identified as the expected subspecies albilora by Oberholser; it was #2892 in the Brooking Collection (Swenk, Notes Before 1925), but it cannot now be located.
+There are at least 38 reports from the central and four from the Panhandle.
+The only documented Panhandle records are of one photographed at Crescent Lake NWR 26 May 2009, one “well described” at Antioch, Sheridan Co 6 May 1931 (Rosche 1982), and a specimen taken at Oshkosh, Garden Co 20 May 1917 and identified as the expected subspecies albilora by Oberholser; it was #2892 in the Brooking Collection (Swenk, Notes Before 1925), but it cannot now be located.

 - High counts: 11 at Fontenelle Forest, Sarpy Co 14 May 2016, 10 there 23 Apr 2009, and 7 there 13 Apr 2002.